andikatjacobdennis/Azure-Tutorial/README.md

   -  az group create -l westus -n CLITest-rg
   -  New-AzResourceGroup -Name PSTest-rg -Location westus

-What is a resource group
+What is a resource group with example